GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

  ![step2-verify](assets/images/security-verification-for-wog/step2-verify-you-are-reachable-via-mp.png)

- When the notification is successfully approved, you will see the following page on your computer.
+ When the notification is successfully approved, the following page is displayed on your computer.

  ![step2-verification-confirmed](assets/images/security-verification-for-wog/step2-verification-confirmed.png)